garrettgman/garrettgman.github.io/draft.md

 ## Why do Data Science?

 Data science complements other methods of scientific inquiry.
 To see the strengths of data science, let's compare it to experimental science, a more well known way to do science.

-We can summarize experimental science with a simplified outline.
-Experimental scientists:
+To summarize loosely, experimental scientists use the following method to learn about natural laws:

 1. *Formulate a hypothesis* about a natural law.